LinErinG/fasr-website/README.md

-# FASR Test Website
+# FASR Website (Beta)

-This is a test website for the [Frequency Agile Solar Radiotelescope (FASR)](https://fasrtelescope.org/).
-FASR is a next-generation radio interferometer array dedicated to solar and space weather research.
+This is a website for the [Frequency Agile Solar Radiotelescope (FASR)](https://fasrtelescope.org/).
+The website is under construction.
+Please check back for updates.

 ## About FASR
 The **Frequency Agile Solar Radiotelescope (FASR)** is an advanced radio interferometer array designed for solar physics and space weather research.
 It aims to provide dynamic, high-resolution imaging spectroscopy to study the Sun's atmosphere in detail.